miensol/miensol.github.io/_posts/2015-01-25-anchor-child-element-click.md

 ---
-layout: post
+template: post
 title: "Anchor child element click"
 date: 2015-01-25 17:00:00
-categories: ["html", "javascript"]
+tags: ["html", "javascript"]
 ---

 I had to solve a seemingly trivial bug in an angularjs based application that turned out to be more interesting than usual.